 Analysing Openvswitch flow tables can be hard, particularly if they are large.
-This tool organises information from an Openvswitch switch - such as flows and ports - into a filesystem structure so that conventional tools like find, ls and grep can be used to perform queries and provide a more intuitive visualisation of the configuration of an ovs switch.
+This tool organises the contents of an Openvswitch switch - such as flows and ports - into a filesystem structure so that conventional tools like find, ls and grep can be used to perform queries and provide a more intuitive visualisation of an ovs switch.

-NOTE: recent version of snapd needed to get latest support for ovs interface hence why use the snap version since distro apt package may not be sufficient.
+NOTE: a recent version of snapd is needed to get latest support for ovs interface hence why we use the snap version since distro apt package may not be sufficient.

 sudo snap install snapd ovs-stat